yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 };
 ```

-"You can output the read information as shown below."
+You can output the read information as shown below.

 ```typescript
 async function createArticle(